ossd-s24/election-header/README.md

 # Installation

-Open Firefox and load the abour:debugging page.
+Open Firefox and load the about:debugging page.
 Click [Load Temporary Add-on](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) and select the manifest.json file within the folder of the extension.

 # Support for other browsers